-- 304. The following attributes define eligible costs: - i.
+- 293. The following attributes define eligible costs: - i.
 Must be necessary and reasonable for the delivery of the objectives of the project - ii.
 Must comply with the principles of sound financial management, particularly the principles of economy, efficiency, effectiveness, transparency and accountability - iii.
-Must be identifiable in the accounting records and backed by original supporting evidence as incurred in accordance with the approved project proposal and period, at the time of financial spot checks and/or audit or at the time requested by OCHA. - 305.
-Eligible costs include: - i.
+Must be identifiable in the accounting records and backed by original supporting evidence as incurred in accordance with the approved project proposal and period, at the time of financial spot checks and/or audit or at the time requested by OCHA.

+294. Eligible costs include:

+- i.
 Staffing costs, including salaries, social security contributions, medical insurance, hazard pay (when applicable) proportional to the project implementation period, and any other cost included as part of the salary benefits package of the organization.
 Salaries and related costs may not exceed the costs normally borne by the partner in other similar projects.
 The appropriate amount of staffing costs shall be determined by the context and the specific project requirements rather than by any pre-determined set range or proportion of the total budget. - ii.
-Bonus (e.g., holiday bonus), if mandatory or considered as a legal cost that stems from local government ordinances within the country context.
+Bonus (e.g., holiday bonus), if mandatory or considered as a legal cost that stems from local government ordinances within the country context. - iii.
+Pension benefit/allowance, severance expense, annual leave encashment and similar items that are part of standard staff entitlements but are paid only when the staff member is separated

-&lt;sup>63 For more guidance on the addition of contingency budget lines refer to chapter 4, section 4.4.
+60 For more guidance on the addition of contingency budget lines refer to chapter 4, section 4.4.